Coway Earns Three Honors at the Good Design Awards 2022

 The NOBLE Humidifier (AM-1421G) is from the iconic 'NOBLE Air Care Solution Series' that has won multiple awards for its premium architecture-inspired design.
 The model is an evaporative humidifier that features an innovative host of technologies.
 Its Air Heating System increases humidification, and Coway's patented Water-lock™ technology stops water from stagnating in the reservoir to prevent filter contamination.

-The Air Purifier (AP-3522E/F) is suitable for large spaces with a geometric design and simple straight structure that harmoniously blends into any place.
+The Airmega ProX (AP-3522E/F) is an air purifier suitable for large spaces with a geometric design and simple straight structure that harmoniously blends into any place.
 The eco-friendly ABS plastic is a nod toward the company's sustainability commitments.

+The expected US launch for the Airmega ProX is H1 2023 and that for the Icon Ice Water Purifier is 2024.

 "We are focusing on product design and technologies that make our customers' daily experiences healthier and more convenient," said Hyun Joo Song, head of the Design Center at Coway.
 "We will continue to design products that align with how our customers live and embody our signature geometric design identity."